UWA-Marine-Ecology-Group-projects/DBCA-Marmion-MVM/information.for.participants_online.md

 ## Your privacy

 Your participation in this study and any information you provide will be treated in a confidential manner.
-Any data presented publicly,in workshops or in publications will not identify individuals or organisations.
+Any data presented publicly, in workshops or in publications will not identify individuals or organisations.
 Your responses will be stored on password protected computers at DBCA.

 ## Possible benefits